 Concordia University Athletics and NCAA Eligibility

-Intercollegiate athletics are considered an integral part of Concordia University’s educational experience.
-Concordia University is a member of the National Collegiate Athletic Association (NCAA) Division II and the Northern Sun Intercollegiate Conference (NSIC).
+Intercollegiate athletics are considered an integral part of Concordia University's educational experience.
+Concordia University is a member of the National Collegiate Athletic Association (NCAA) Division II, the Northern Sun Intercollegiate Conference (NSIC), and the Great Lakes Intercollegiate Conference (GLIAC).
 The university agrees to abide by the rules and policies governing the association.
-Eligibility rules and regulations governing students’ participation in intercollegiate athletics are available through the Office of the Athletic Director.
+Eligibility rules and regulations governing students' participation in intercollegiate athletics are available through the Office of the Athletic Director.

-The Director of Athletics supervises and directs the intercollegiate program of athletics and the intramural program for men and women.
+The Director of Athletics supervises and directs the intercollegiate program of athletics.
 The Director of Athletics recommends the appointment of coaches for the various teams.

 Freshman NCAA Eligibility Requirements

 A student-athlete who enrolls in a Division II institution as a freshman shall meet the following academic requirements to be considered a qualifier and thus be eligible for financial aid, practice, competition and travel during the first academic year in residence.